EVLT & Venefit FAQ Los Angeles

 How do VNUS closure or EVLT work to treat superficial venous reflux?

-Since damaged vein valves can’t be repaired, the only alternative varicose veins treatment method is to re-route blood flow through healthy veins.
+Once damaged, vein valves can’t be repaired.
+Accordingly, the only alternative is to re-route blood flow through healthy veins.
 The VNUS Closure procedure or EVLT treat venous reflux by sealing the incompetent saphenous vein or perforator vein from inside by means of either electrical heat generated by a catheter (VNUS radiofrequency closure), or alternatively, by light energy generated by a laser fiber (EVLT).
 Once the diseased vein is sealed, other healthy veins take over and carry blood from your legs.